American Gaming Association Projects 17% of American Adults Will Bet on March Madness

 Survey Conducted Nationwide

-The data were weighted to an approximate a target sample of adults based on age, race/ethnicity, gender, educational attainment and region.
+The data were weighted to approximate a target sample of adults based on age, race/ethnicity, gender, educational attainment, and region.
 The margin of error is +/-2% and greater among subgroups.
 Bettors include those who plan to place a bet online, with a casino sportsbook, a bookie, or casually with family or friends as part of a bracket contest.